f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

 <h5>B.2a.12: Amount of data decoded</h5>

+Amount data received in the video player.
+If the video player is disabled this is the amount of data sent via UDP.
 Automatically adjusts unit (kB, MB, ...)

 <h5>B.2a.13: Stream speed</h5>

+Current data flow in the video player.
+If the video player is disabled this is the flow sent via UDP.

 <h5>B.2a.14: Buffer status</h5>

-Gauge that shows percentage of buffer queue length
+Gauge that shows percentage of video player buffer queue length

 <h4>B.2b: DATV signal settings (DVB-S2 specific)</h4>